Alfresco/docs-alfresco/content-services/5.2/using/dashboard.md

 When your colleagues view your profile they'll see all the details you've entered and know exactly what you're working on.

-This video show you how to edit your user profile.

 ## Following people {#following-people}

 You can follow users you're interested in so that you can easily keep track of what they've been working on.